 Of course, this tool is only HMRC’s idea of what is inside IR35 or not.

 Check Employment Status for Tax has no legal basis – and HMRC is not exactly a neutral observer.

 However, Government departments use this tool as if it has the exact answer to whether a freelancer is inside IR35 or outside IR35.

 Government Departments Will Decide Contractors IR35 Status

-Not only have the Government decided that the hirer will be the sole arbiter of a contractor’s IR35 status but the Government department would be liable for the tax if they got it wrong.
+Not only have the Government decided that the hirer will be the sole arbiter of a contractor’s IR35 status but the Government department or private sector employer would be liable for the tax if they got it wrong.

 Government departments are risk averse, as are those who run them.

 So, what we are finding is that whole departments of Government, like the NHS and MoD are declaring a blanket ban on freelancers operating via limited companies.